-- Don’t crowd the chicken because you want to sear not steam them.
+- Don't crowd the chicken when you cook it because you want to sear not steam them.

 - Choose the Vidalia onion or one that might be labeled "sweet" onion.
 These onions, in particular, are naturally sweet and their distinctive sugars come to the surface when cooked on a medium-low heat for a long period of time.

 - Fat: 25 g

 - Carbohydrates: 66 g

 - Fiber: 3 g

 - Protein: 27 g

 Keywords: homemade pizzas, chicken pizza recipe, chicken pizza crust, easy pizza chicken recipe